gitfrid/CS-Peirce/README.md

 - Abstraction chains (abs_sum_to → abs_abs_sum_to) show hypostatic abstraction
 - Cuts (broken/solid lines) represent negation, possibility, governance

-This is the **evolved habit graph** — the living result of Peircean deduction + induction.
+This is the **evolved habit graph** — the living result of Peircean deduction + induction within the internal inquiry mode.

 ### 2. Existential Graph Lemmas (Beta/Gamma/Delta)
 These are shown as detailed text/ascii-art in console and log file — pure diagrammatic reasoning: